dalibo/ldap2pg/docs/config.md

 ## Synchronization map

-The synchronization map is complex and polyform setting.
+The synchronization map is a complex and polyform setting.
 The core element of the synchronization map is called a *mapping*.
-One or more mapping can be associated with either the cluster, a database within the cluster or a single schema in one database.
+One or more mappings can be associated with either the cluster, a database within the cluster or a single schema in one database.

 A mapping is a dict with three kind of rules: `ldap`, `roles` and `grant`.
 `ldap` entry is optionnal, however either one of `roles` or `grant` is required.